seanbaxter/circle/comprehension/comprehension.md

   a.
 [Convert a range comprehension to a vector](#convert-a-range-comprehension-to-a-vector)
 1. [Points of evolution](#points-of-evolution)

 Circle adds a new property to all expressions: the _dynamic pack_ property.
-They resemble _static packs_ (such as those bound to variadic template parameters), in that they are lazily threaded through enclosing expressions, and are expanded with the `...` token.
+Dynamic packs resemble _static packs_ (such as those bound to variadic template parameters) in that they are lazily threaded through enclosing expressions and are expanded with the `...` token.
 Dynamic packs, however, represent entities with dynamic sizes, and expansion causes the generation of implicit loops.

-This new property enables a host of powerful features, capabilities that productivity languages like Python and Matlab, as well as functional languages, have had for decades.
+The dynamic pack property enables powerful features that productivity languages like Python and Matlab, as well as many functional languages, have offered for decades.
 C++ has never implemented these features, and they haven't been part of the C++ user's consciousness, because C++ has stayed away from adding features with a dynamic runtime component.
-That is, most C++ features added after the 1980s have involved only the compiler front-end.
-Top-line features like class inheritance, templates, parameter packs, lambda functions, type inference, modern value categories and concepts/requires-clauses don't generate code at runtime; instead they offer to reshape C++ source code to more concisely generate the same kind of executable.
+That is, most C++ features have enhanced only the compiler front-end, and kept code-generation capability that doesn't deviate much from that of C. Top-line features like class inheritance, templates, parameter packs, lambda functions, type inference, modern value categories and concepts/requires-clauses don't generate code at runtime; instead they offer to reshape C++ source code to more concisely generate the same kind of executable.

 C++ has incorporated a couple of dynamic features, but only virtual functions (the cheapest of these features) and exception handling are widely used.
 RTTI and virtual inheritance have high costs, low utility, and feel unidiomatic and weird.
 None of these dynamic features are at the heart of the C++ user experience.